 What do I mean by discounting?
 Ignoring tax, if we knew for certain that we would earn interest at the rate of 3 % pa for as long as we needed, then 103 due in a year's time could be financed by a capital sum of 100; that is all discounting is!
 However secure such a financial environment might appear, we don't live there.

 We have no certainty, we may need to deal with much longer periods and the assets available may be quite different to cash deposits.
 Discounting is no longer the sole province of actuaries, who need to bring something else to the table in order to add value.
-In fact, the future is unknowable so that no uniquely correct interest rate can be determined in advance, which needs to be recognised far more.
+In fact, the future is, and always has been, unknowable so that no uniquely correct interest rate can be determined in advance, which needs to be recognised far more than has been common.
 Instead of trying to select something which doesn't exist, we should be looking at stochastic processes, which is what I'll be doing here.

 Actuaries used to define the discount rate, “d”, as “iv”.
 However, in common parlance, I'm looking at the “interest rate” to be used for discounting future cashflows.
 The term “MtM” is used to represent “mark to market” and “Off” is used to represent “off market”, to be defined in some other manner (yet to be determined).
-Elsewhere, I have used “DV” but that doesn't really convey the point of not being marked to market.
+Elsewhere, I have used “DV” but that doesn't fully convey the point of not being marked to market.
 We also need to think about long-term entities.